 As a student employee at IS&T, you represent your teammates (student and professional), IS&T, and MIT as a whole.
 As such, you are expected to maintain a standard of professional presentation.
 This involves appropriate dress, personal appearance and attitude.

 Dress: We prefer not to have a formal dress code, because we like to encourage you to develop your own judgement about how to navigate the professional world.
 In general, “business casual” is always fine.
-More casual is also sometimes fine, as long as your clothes are clean and in a good repair.

 In general you can get a sense of what’s appropriate by noting how your co-workers dress.